SHOP4CF/shakeitUI/README.md

     };
     ```

-4. Configure the server to listen HTTPS requests by generating certificates OpenSSL:
+4. Configure the server to listen HTTPS requests by generating certificates OpenSSL.
+You may be asked to enter information that will be incorporated into your certificate request (mostly happens for linux users).
+If this happens make sure to fill out at least one of the fields, if you dont the request wont go through.

     ```console
     ./generate_openssl_keys.sh